afcarl/procgraph/sources/pgdoc.txt

 ``gradient``
 ------------------------------------------------------------
-Computes the gradient of an image Input:  a 2D numpy array with float32 Outpt:  gx, gy: a 2D numpy array with float32
+Computes the gradient of an image using a Sobel filter.

 .. rst-class:: procgraph:config